Last time on A Shadowed Soul:

 The red-head felt a powerful urge to be sick.
-He felt horrified at his own comments he had been making towards Professor Boudreau.
-Comments about how he favoured Malfoy and the other Slytherins while he was really staring at the children of his tormentors.
+He felt horrified at the comments he had been making towards Professor Boudreau.
+Comments about how he favoured Malfoy and the other Slytherins while he was really staring at the children of the men that tortured him.
 He felt respect grow in his heart for how neutral he had been.

-"The reason I know your parents is because I am partnered with the Order of the Phoenix."
+"You were surprised I know your parents.
+It's because I am partnered with the Order of the Phoenix."

 The took the last of the wind out of Ron with a swift punch to the gut.
 Merlin, this man had been fighting the Dark Lord with his parents and he had been trying to taunt him.
 He knew the sacrifices his parents and family had made to the Second War.
 Stupid!
 Why was he so stupid?